lluc2397/SocialPoster/README.md

 (Some can be found on the final.py)
 -Create class to post on Linkedin, Tiktok and GMB.
--Generalize more the current class so it would be possible to post some content created "on the fly"
+-Generalize more the current class so it would be possible to post some content created "on the fly" -Create post text --> Post some text on twitter and Facebook
+                --> Repost the tweet on old facebook -Create general class to create posts with default values -Be able to retweet own tweets
+-Lookup for trending hashtags
+-Download images from insta
+-Do some exploratory data analysis to find the best kind of post for each social media